faenrandir/a_careful_examination/documents/questions/questions.md

 ## Joseph Smith's Polygamy

-1. If sealing is such an important principle[^importance_of_sealing], why did Joseph never seal himself to his parents or children during his lifetime?[^hales_no_sealing]
+1. If sealing is such an important principle,[^importance_of_sealing] why did Joseph never seal himself to his parents or have his children sealed to him during his lifetime?[^hales_no_sealing]

 1. If sealing is such an important principle, why was Emma sealed to Joseph after so many others ([more than 16 well documented sealings](http://josephsmithspolygamy.org/plural-wives-overview/))?